Are you comparing Webflow vs WordPress and wondering which one is better for you?

-There are more than 57,000 free WordPress plugins available.
-Even more if you count premium plugins (paid).
-They cover a range of features such as creating contact forms, installing Google Analytics, adding SEO features, backups, security, and more.
+There are more than 60,000 free WordPress plugins available.
+Even more, if you count premium plugins (paid), they cover a range of features, such as creating contact forms, installing Google Analytics, adding SEO features, backups, security, and more.

 Webflow – Addons & Integrations

-Webflow offers a limited number of integrations with third party services.
-Some integrations work out of the box, but for most integrations, you’ll have to follow a tutorial on how to connect it with your Webflow project.
+Webflow offers a limited number of integrations with third-party services.
+Some integrations work out of the box, but for most integrations, you’ll have to follow a tutorial on connecting it with your Webflow project.

-Some integrations may break if you move your website to a different hosting service.
-For instance, forms may not work on your new hosting provider and you’ll need to troubleshoot and find ways to get them to work again.
+Some integrations may break when migrating a Webflow site to a different hosting service.
+For instance, forms may not work on your new hosting provider, and you’ll need to troubleshoot and find ways to get them to work again.

 Winner – WordPress